-This article appeared on the Sunday Times of Malta dated 17 April 2022.
+This article Fine Tuning Our Strategy for 2022/2023 appeared on the Sunday Times of Malta dated 17 April 2022.

 July 2022 marks the 20th anniversary of the establishment of the MFSA as the single regulatory authority for financial services.